Buddhism

 Meditation.

-Put simply : we suffer because of our afflicted emotions.
-Harmonize these and
+Put simply : we suffer because of our afflicted emotions and mental obscurations.

 "nirvana" is a fact.